Him7n/The-MetaQuest/README.md

 - **Drei**
 - **React Three Fiber**
 - **Jotai**
+- **Machine Learning**
+- **OpenCV**

 ## 🚀 Getting Started

 ### Prerequisites

-Before diving into the MetaVerse Hub adventure, make sure you have the following:
+Before diving into the MetaQuest adventure, make sure you have the following:

 - **Node.js** and **npm** installed
 - An Ethereum wallet (e.g., **Metamask**)
-- [Additional prerequisites if any]
+- test Polygon Matics

 For detailed installation and setup instructions, please refer to our comprehensive [documentation](docs/README.md).